mazwat/mazwat.github.io/oop-lm.md

 ## OOP in Embedded Systems

  ![Class Diagram](images/city-lights.png)
- fig. 10 - Traffic Lights - A clais
+ fig. 10 - Traffic Lights - A classic embedded system

 Let’s use a classic embedded system - a traffic light.
 You are designing a city wide traffic system with 100’s of different junctions with different needs.
 We could program our traffic lights to come on in a timed sequence.
 Which is fine if the timings never change, but some routes are busier than others and the timings need to reflect that and change during rush hours.
 We also may need to have a traffic light with only a green and a red light.